The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Preliminaries

-Let $X$ be a random variable.
-By a representation $T$ of $X$, we mean a variable that can only depend on $X$, whether deterministically or stochastically.
+\paragraph{The Information Bottleneck Lagrangian} Let $X$ be a random variable.
+By a variable abstraction (or v-abstraction for short) $T$ of $X$, we mean a variable that can only depend on $X$, whether deterministically or stochastically.
 This means in particular that $T$ must be independent of $Y$ when conditioning on $X$.
 This generalizes the notion of representation used by \citet{achille2018information} for cases with more variables than only $X$ and $Y$.
-Furthermore, a representation $T$ is characterized by its encoder, which codifies how $T$ depends on $X$.
+Furthermore, a v-abstraction $T$ is characterized by its encoder, which codifies how $T$ depends on $X$.
 We formalize this as follows: